Jillian Snyder, MS, CRC, CPRW

 What do you attribute your success to?

 I would say my success is most attributed to my positive attitude and the enthusiasm to keep trying.
-It's about not getting deterred by my path changing and just saying, okay, well, let's try this.
+It's about not getting deterred by my path changing and just saying, 'okay, well, let's try this.'
 I take something from every opportunity I've had, and I recognize that I'm growing and developing still.
 I'm in my thirties, but I feel like I'm still very youthful - I'm still learning things every single day.
-It's difficult for me to consider myself an adult because I feel like I'm still growing every single day.
 I approach every challenge as an opportunity for growth rather than letting setbacks stop me.

 What’s the best career advice you’ve ever received?

-The best advice I share with people, which has become central to my own philosophy, is that there's no such thing as failure.
-There really is no such thing as failure, because you're gonna learn something and you're gonna take something away from every single opportunity.
+The best advice I share with people, which has become central to my own philosophy, is that there's no such thing as failure; you're going to learn something and you're gonna take something away from every single opportunity.
 Even if it's something that doesn't work out or something you don't enjoy, you're going to take something away from that opportunity.
 You're going to grow in some sort of way, and that's going to help develop you.
 As long as you keep a positive attitude and as long as you see it as an opportunity for growth and development, there's literally no such thing as failure.
 This perspective has shaped how I approach my own career and how I help others navigate theirs.

 What advice would you give to young women entering your industry?

 I would definitely tell them that there's no such thing as failure.
 You're going to receive growth and development out of every single opportunity that you face, regardless of if it's a long-term opportunity or a short-term opportunity.
-Approach every single opportunity as 'I'm going to grow and develop from this in some way, shape, or form.'
+Approach every single opportunity as 'I'm going to grow and develop from this in some way, shape, or form."
 Don't be afraid when your path changes or when things don't go as planned.
 Take something valuable from each experience and keep that enthusiasm to keep trying.
 The key is maintaining a positive attitude and seeing every challenge as a chance to learn and become better at what you do.
+When faced with a task that is new, it can be scary or intimidating at first.
+I like to shift my perspective and view it as one more thing I will know how to do.

 What are the biggest challenges or opportunities in your field right now?